-You may own property, wait for it to increase in value and sell it.
-You will be exposed to federal taxes, but you are still making a profit right?
+You may own property, wait for it to increase in value, and sell it.
+You will be exposed to income taxes, but you are still making a profit,

-Investment property cannot be exchanged for personal property, but investment properties of similar types can be exchanged, leading to you owing completely different pieces of real estate that may fall into the same category of the one you had before but is subject to new benefits, deductions and better tax management.
+Investment property cannot be exchanged for personal property, but investment properties of similar types can be exchanged, leading to you owing completely different pieces of real estate that may fall into the same category as the one you had before but are subject to new benefits, deductions and better tax management.

-As an example, If you owned a residential rental building and exchanged it for an apartment building you should qualify Section 1031.
+For example, If you owned a residential rental building and exchanged it for an apartment building, you should qualify Section 1031.
 There is a 180-day time limit for these transactions to take place that is more than enough time if you and the person you are exchanging with are committed and organized to benefiting as much as you can from Section 1031.
 However, it should be noted that you yourself cannot be in charge of handling the exchange.
 That needs to be done by what is called a Qualified Intermediary (QI) (http://en.wikipedia.org/wiki/Qualified_intermediary).
+The QI creates the exchange contract, handles the banking and settlement statements of the exchange funds, keeps track of the deadlines, and does the accounting for tax purposes.
 The QI must be an impartial party not related to you or the person you are exchanging with and is the one who will organize and handle the transaction, so it is best to get them in as early as possible to meet the deadline for Section 1031.
-The QI creates the exchange contract, handles the banking and settlement statements of the exchange funds, keeps track of the deadlines and does the accounting for tax purposes.

 If you are prepared to put in the effort, you may find that the savings your investment property accumulates from Section 1031 are well worth your time and attention.
 Imagine the benefits enjoyed with this level of tax liability management than if you were selling your property and buying a new one.
 Those savings are too useful to pass up, and since you are already in the market, there’s no excuse not to switch to the S1031 exchange method.
 It is the logical next step in the investment real estate market and a chance that you as a consumer, an owner, and a taxpayer could benefit greatly from this allowed exchange.